ECON 7036 - International Trade and Investment Policy IID

 There will be a 2 hour exam at the end of the course at a time to be advised.
 The exam will cover the entire course.
 This includes all materials from the lectures, assignment textbook, and other readings, as well as discussions and exercises considered in the tutorials.
 The final exam is worth 65% of the course’s assessment.

-Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
-Please note that marks will be deducted in the final examination for poor English expression.
+Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process and may affect marks.

 Final student grades will be determined in the following way: